Mitral Valve Regurgitation

 Living with mitral valve regurgitation

-You'll need to see your healthcare provider for regular monitoring.
-See your healthcare provider right away if your symptoms change.
+You'll need to see your health care provider for regular monitoring.
+See your provider right away if your symptoms change.
 Note your symptoms when exercising.
 Symptoms may get worse during physical activity.
 Talk with your provider about your exercise program and what is right for you.
-If you have progressive mitral regurgitation, your healthcare provider may advise against competitive sports.
-Tell all your healthcare providers and dentists about your medical history.
+If you have progressive mitral regurgitation, your provider may advise against competitive sports.
+Tell all your health care providers and dentists about your medical history.

-Your healthcare provider may want to treat you for heart problems related to mitral valve regurgitation.
-Treatments may include:
+Your provider may want to treat you for heart problems related to mitral valve regurgitation.
+Treatment may include:

 Key points about mitral valve regurgitation

-Acute, severe mitral valve regurgitation is a medical emergency.
-It needs surgery right away.
+• Acute, severe mitral valve regurgitation is a medical emergency that requires immediate surgery.

-See your healthcare provider for regular checkups to monitor your condition.
-If your symptoms get worse or become severe, see your healthcare provider right away.
+• See your health care provider for regular checkups to monitor your condition.
+If your symptoms get worse or become severe, see your provider right away.

 Next steps